Context Clues Question

 Moisture collected from the atmosphere by the action of cold.
 During the day, the powerful heat of the sun causes to arise from the earth and water a moist vapor, which, after the sun sinks below the horizon, is condensed by the cold, and falls in the form of dew.
-Dews are more copious in the Spring and Autumn than at any other season; in warm countries than in cold ones: because of the sudden changes of temperature.
-Egypt abounds in dews all the summer; for the air being too hot to condense the vapors in the day-time, they never gather into clouds and form rain.
+Dew is more copious in the Spring and Autumn than at any other season.
+It is also more common in warm countries than in cold ones because of the sudden changes of temperature.
+Egypt abounds in dew all summer long; for the air is too hot to condense the vapors in the day-time and the dew never gathers into clouds and form rain.

 According to the passage above, dew is most likely

 - large drops of rain falling from the sky.

 - water vapor that condenses in the clouds.